rhKashif/SteamPulse/README.md

 ## Setup

-SteamPuluse is designed to be hosted on AWS.
+SteamPulse is designed to be hosted on AWS.
 With minimal modifications, it can be run locally.

 ### Initial setup